AdobeDocs/experience-platform.en/help/catalog/datasets/user-guide.md

 You can place datasets within folders for better dataset management.
 To move a dataset into a folder, select the ellipses next to the dataset name you wish to manage, followed by **[!UICONTROL Move to folder]** from the dropdown menu.

-![The datasets dashboard with the ellipses and [!UICONTROL Move to folder] highlighted.](../images/datasets/user-guide/move-to-folder.png)
+![The [!UICONTROL Datasets] dashboard with the ellipses and [!UICONTROL Move to folder] highlighted.](../images/datasets/user-guide/move-to-folder.png)

 The [!UICONTROL Move] dataset to folder dialog appears.
 Select the folder you want to move the audience to, then select **[!UICONTROL Move]**.
 A popup notification informs you that the dataset  move has been successful.